Chinese family members allowed on latest virus evacuation flight to South Korea

 South Korea has confirmed 28 cases of the new coronavirus, which has killed more than 1,100 people in China, spread to more than two dozen countries, and caused widespread economic disruption.

-At the end of January, South Korea sent two charter flights to evacuate hundreds of its citizens from Hubei, the epicenter of the outbreak.
+At the end of January, South Korea sent two charter flights to evacuate hundreds of its citizens from Hubei, the epicentre of the outbreak.

 China’s lockdown of Wuhan had for a time blocked Chinese spouses or family members of South Korean citizens from evacuating, forcing some families to make difficult decisions about leaving.